When selling your book, you need to think beyond the initial launch and, instead, develop year-round marketing strategies to keep your book selling.

-Due to the “give-ability” of print books, December hardcover and paperback sales generally outpace the sale of ebooks.
-Also due to the gift-giving factor, there's an uptick in sales “big,” hefty, more expensive books, like major biographies, and color-filled coffee table books, art books, and cookbooks.
+Due to the give-ability of print books, December hardcover and paperback sales generally outpace the sale of ebooks.
+Also due to the gift-giving factor, there is an uptick in sales of hefty, more expensive books, like major biographies, and color-filled coffee table books, art books, and cookbooks.

 The above ideas are just a handful of events you can time your book promotions too.
 Keep in mind that booksellers have slightly different calendars, and the lead time for media varies greatly.
 That means you need to plan in advance, often months in advance.